Gastric Emptying Study

 Why is a gastric emptying study performed?

-How is a gastric emptying study done?
+How is a gastric emptying study typically conducted?

 What type of food is used in a gastric emptying study?